mulky-sulaiman/fortify-ui-livewire/README.md

 <a name="features"></a>
 ## Features

-By default, **FortifyUI** is setup to handle the basic authentication functions (Login, Register, Password Reset) provided by *Laravel Fortify*.
+By default, **FortifyUILivewire** is setup to handle the basic authentication functions (Login, Register, Password Reset) provided by *Laravel Fortify*.

 <a name="features-email-verification"></a>
 ### Email Verification
-To enable the email verification feature, you'll need to visit the **FortifyUI** service provider and uncomment `Fortify::verifyEmailView()`, to register the view.
+To enable the email verification feature, you'll need to visit the **FortifyUILivewire** service provider and uncomment `Fortify::verifyEmailView()`, to register the view.
 Then, go to the `fortify.php` config file and make sure `Features::emailVerification()` is uncommented.
 Next, you'll want to update your `User` model to include the following:

 ```php
 use Illuminate\Contracts\Auth\MustVerifyEmail;